Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 ### Android Optimize 1.0.0

-The `Adobe Experience Platform Optimize` mobile extension is now available on Android!
+The `Adobe Experience Platform Mobile SDK - Optimize` extension is now available for Android!

-This extension enables real-time personalization workflows in your mobile applications when using Adobe Target or Adobe Journey Optimizer Offer Decisioning.
+This extension enables real-time personalization workflows in your mobile applications when using Adobe Target and/or Adobe Journey Optimizer Offer Decisioning.

 **Key Features**